itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 	- Authorization

 ### Using Parse from Back4App

-- Where is the server?
+- Where is the Parse server?
+	- On your own hardware
-	- on your own server
+	- In your own cloud server
-	- somewhere in the cloud; e.g., back4app
+	- In somebody else's cloud server => back4app.com

 Steps to start working with the Back4App Parse deployment